Scheduling Best Practices

 Facts

-The Umbra Scheduler will begin attempting to schedule submitted Tasks once they are within 96 hours of collection time.
+The Umbra Scheduler will schedule submitted Tasks in batches every 10 minutes.
 Until then, submitted Tasks will remain in ACCEPTED.

 There is no scheduling prioritization of specific Tasks within any given batch.
 The Scheduler will bias towards attempting to schedule the earliest feasible Tasks.
 For example, if two Tasks are on the same pass but one becomes feasible 10 seconds prior to the other one, the Scheduler will first schedule the earlier one.